nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Opens a file chooser to select a directory where you can save the data to a CSV file.

 If you wish to export to a new file, you may type its intended name in the **File Name** box and click **Save**.
-This will create the new CSV file with the exported data.
+This will create a new CSV file with the exported data.
 Otherwise, you can select an existing CSV file to overwrite.

 Format: `export [shown|all]`

 * If `shown` is entered, only the current _selection_ of persons will be exported.
-* If `all` is entered, all persons will be exported, including those which are not displayed due to filters.
+* If `all` is entered, all persons will be exported, including those who are not displayed due to filters.
 * If neither keyword is entered, the behaviour will be the same as `shown`.

 ![export example](images/exportExample.png)